 Additionally, apps may charge other fees if you want to move the money out of your app account and into your bank account.
 Apps may also have limitations as to how much money you can send within a given day, week or month.

-Payment apps make paying for your purchases or sending money to family & friends easier than it’s ever been.
+The best payment apps, like Cash App, make paying for your purchases or sending money to family & friends easier than it’s ever been.
 With direct connections to your accounts, you can quickly send money or “tap to pay” at your local store, without worrying about forgetting your wallet or having to withdraw cash.

 But not all payment apps are created equal, and you’ll want to check into the fees and limits of each to make sure you don’t get ripped off.
 And, as always, keep your apps protected by enabling features like biometric access controls, two-factor authentication, and lock screen controls on your device.